 Frequently Asked Questions

-Of the eight neighborhoods covered on this site, High Pines + Ponce-Davis has the highest combined median sale price at $4,525,000 (MLS, Apr 2025 - Mar 2026), driven primarily by the Ponce-Davis half at a $5,500,000 median on estate-scale lots.
-Coconut Grove follows at $2,650,000, Pinecrest at $2,535,000, and Coral Gables at $2,000,000.
+Of the eight neighborhoods covered on this site, High Pines + Ponce-Davis has the highest combined median sale price at $7,250,000 (MLS, Q2 2026), though that sits on just 15 closings and the estate-scale Ponce-Davis half does the lifting.
+Coconut Grove follows at $2,750,000, Pinecrest at $2,560,000, and Coral Gables at $2,550,000.
 These figures are for single-family homes only.
 All-residential numbers (which include condos and townhomes) will be significantly lower, especially in Coconut Grove and Kendall where multi-family housing makes up a large share of the inventory.

 Ponce-Davis (the eastern half of the High Pines + Ponce-Davis submarket) has the largest typical lot at 0.85 acres (about 37,000 SF), reflecting its estate-scale character.
 Pinecrest follows at 24,534 SF (just over half an acre).
 Glenvar Heights, Palmetto Bay, and Kendall all offer lots in the 15,000-16,500 SF range (roughly a third of an acre).
 South Miami and Coral Gables are around 10,000 SF (quarter acre).
 The High Pines half sits at 0.27 acres (just under 12,000 SF).
 Coconut Grove has the smallest lots at 7,500 SF, reflecting its walkable, urban-village density.